irinajinli/Good-Samaritan-Hub/README.md

 username: `user`
 password: `user`

-Please note that the registration page (`/registration`) does not yet make a real account.

 #### Features:

 - The landing page (`/`) explains to newcomers what the site is about.
 Its header contains a link back to the landing page and a link to the login page.